Skip to content

 Permits

 Yampa River permits are among the most competitive in the canyon country permit system.
-All private trips require a permit through recreation.gov, managed by Dinosaur National Monument.
+Every private multiday trip requires a reserved permit from the National Park Service.
+The Dinosaur National Monument River Office manages it, and you book through recreation.gov (permit #250014).

 • Peak demand: Late April through late May launches are the most sought-after.
 Apply for multiple date windows to improve your odds.

-• Group size: Maximum 25 people per permit.
+• Group size: 25 people per trip, total.

-• Permit fee: NPS-standard fees apply.
-Confirm current rates on recreation.gov at time of booking.
+• Permit fee: A permit fee applies.
+Confirm the current rate on recreation.gov at the time of booking.

-• Alternate dates: Early April and late June permits are easier to obtain.
-Flows may be lower in late June but the river is usually still runnable.
+• Alternate dates: Early-season and late-June launches are generally easier to obtain.
+Flows may be lower in late June but the river is usually still runnable — check the gauge before you commit, and verify the exact season dates on recreation.gov.

 If you don't win the lottery, some cancellations are released through recreation.gov as the season approaches.
 Check frequently in March and April.